Extended Coupled Cluster approach to Twisted Graphene Layers: Introduction

-One of the great advantages of coupled cluster methods over other approaches is the finite polynomial nature of energy expressions and other expectation values.
-These can be seen as tensor contractions, so modern techniques developed for machine learning can be used to perform the search for extrema, using tensor manipulations and singular value decomposition.
-This means that it is straightforward to efficiently implement such tasks on GPUs.
-The main goal of this paper is therefore to show that the ECC method can be used to describe TBG, minimise the energy and describe correlations beyond mean-field truncation, while dealing with pairing and Hartree-Fock correlations on an equal footing.
+One of the great advantages of coupled cluster methods over other approaches is that energy and other expectation values in the reference state is a finite polynomial.
+These expressions can be written down as tensor contractions, so techniques originally developed for machine learning can be used to efficiently perform the calculations.
+This corresponds to the search for the extrema of a polynomial energy functional, using tensor manipulations and singular value decomposition (SVD).
+This means that it is relatively straightforward to efficiently implement such tasks on GPUs.
+The main goal of this paper is, therefore, to show that the ECC method can be used to describe TBG, find the relevant extremum of the energy functional and describe correlations beyond mean-field truncation, while dealing with pairing and Hartree-Fock correlations on an equal footing.

-The paper is organised as follows: In Section \ref{section:ExtendedCoupledCluster} a very minimal definition of the ECC method and the equations used is given, with details relegated to appendices \ref{appendix:UndecomposedEquations} and \ref{appendix:DecomposedEquations}.
-Then, in Section \ref{section:MonolayerGraphene} this approach is validated with monolayer graphene by analysing the band structure and Fermi level away from half-filling to obtain confidence in the qualitative accuracy of the developed method and its implementation.
+The paper is organized as follows: In Section \ref{section:ExtendedCoupledCluster} a very minimal definition of the ECC method and the equations used is given with details relegated to sections \ref{appendix:UndecomposedEquations} and \ref{appendix:DecomposedEquations}.
+Then, in Section \ref{section:MonolayerGraphene} this approach is validated with monolayer graphene by analyzing the band structure and Fermi level away from half-filling to obtain confidence in the qualitative accuracy of the developed method and its implementation.
 In Section \ref{section:TwistedBilayerGraphene} superconductivity of TBG near the first magic angle is studied.
 Further steps are discussed in Section \ref{section:Conclusion}.